2015 First Impressions Contest

-9. The manuscript should not contain profanity, graphic sex, or other objectionable material, and must otherwise conform to generally accepted standards of the CBA, as determined by ACFW.
-Judges may request submissions not meeting this requirement be disqualified.
+9. The manuscript should not contain profanity, graphic sex, gratuitous violence, or other objectionable material, and must otherwise conform to generally accepted standards of the CBA.
+The ACFW Executive Board may order the disqualification of submissions not meeting this requirement.

 10. Manuscripts do not have to be complete in order to enter First Impressions.